Veterinary Epidemiology and Public Health

 The objectives of this module are to introduce statistical methods used in veterinary epidemiology to enable students to conduct multivariable analysis and statistical modelling of epidemiological data.
 Subject areas: introduction to measures of effect; analysis of cohort studies and case-control studies; likelihood, multivariable analysis and statistical modelling; simple logistic model, logistic regression, Poisson regression and Cox regression.
 See the module introduction for further information.

-Note: This module is not compatible with Apple Mac computers.
-However, please do contact the Course Administrator if you wish to discuss.
+- This module is not compatible with Apple Mac computers.

 Veterinary public health (LVM006)